xmg2024/nvwa-skill/README.md

 **How it works**: Input a name → 6 parallel research agents → 40+ primary sources → triple-verified mental models → quality-validated SKILL.md

-**7 examples included**: Steve Jobs, Elon Musk, Naval Ravikant, Charlie Munger, Feynman, Taleb, and Zhang Xuefeng — all with full research data.
+**13 person skills + 1 topic skill included** — all with full research data.
 The Jobs example includes a complete multi-turn conversation demo.

 See the Chinese README above for live examples and methodology.